HD Radio: History

 This standard was meant to supersede other existing stereophonic standards on AM.

 iBiquity developed HD Radio, and the system was selected by the U.S. Federal Communications Commission (FCC) in 2002 as a digital audio broadcasting method for the United States.
 It is officially known as NRSC‑5, with the latest version being NRSC‑5‑E.

 iBiquity was acquired by DTS in September 2015 bringing the HD Radio technology under the same banner as DTS's eponymous theater surround sound systems.
-The HD Radio technology and trademarks were subsequently acquired by Xperi Holding Corporation in 2016.
+The HD Radio technology and trademarks were subsequently acquired by Xperi Holding Corporation in 2016 as part of its merger with DTS.

 HD Radio is one of several digital radio standards which are generally incompatible with each other: